Digital Driver Licence

 Check your Operating System (OS) for version updates

-Using a digital licence is optional and doesn’t replace your physical licence, as physical licences will continue to be issued for all Victorian drivers and can continue to be used for identification purposes.
-If you lose your physical licence, you can still access your licence via your phone.
+Using a digital licence is optional.
+Plastic licences will continue to be issued for all Victorian drivers and can continue to be used for identification purposes.
+If you lose your plastic licence, you will still have your licence in your phone.
 You will need to renew your licence or replace your licence as usual to ensure it remains current.

 Digital licences for businesses